MatthijsBrem/wheelchair-design-platform/README.md

 After the pitch has been set, the sound is then again compiled from the samples, hereafter the effects are applied to the sound.

 With the input data of the sensors, several audio effects can be controlled within Pure Data.
 In this example, a highpass and low pass filter are present, a delay is present, the pitch can be controlled within a range and the audio file can be played in reverse.
-In the python code that we are running at the moment, the delay is omitted, as the sensor data from the distance sensor was not robust enough.
-This effect can however easily be incorporated when robust sensor data is available.
-The other effects are currently in use.
-The control logic is explained in the next paragraph.
+Furthermore the delay effect is also controlled by the gesture sensor data.
+An upward gesture activates the delay and a downward gesture deactivates the delay.